In biblical usage the management of whatever a person is entrusted

 Thank you to all the wonderful volunteers who have already signed up to serve in the various parish ministries.
 If you have not signed up, it's not too late!
 Please see the ministry contact list above and contact a ministry leader directly for more information.
 You may also send an email to Chuck Ramos.

 If you are interested in serving on the Stewardship Committee, please contact Deacon Dave via email.

 Stewardship of Treasure

 For parishioners who prefer the convenience of auto bill pay, it’s easy to set up monthly contributions by credit card or an electronic funds transfer.
 Simply decide on the type of transaction you prefer and download the form to fill out.
 You can bring the form by the office or place in an envelope and drop it in the collection basket during Mass.
-For more information about these options, please contact Danielle Castillo at 259-3126 ext.
+For more information about these options, please contact Cesar Bobadilla at 512-259-3126 ext.
 108.

 This is also a good time to make any updates to your family profile.
 Has your phone number changed?
 Have you had a recent addition to the family?
 Please let us know of any recent changes by calling 512-259-3126 or email your updates to firstname.lastname@example.org.